bluehands/EventSourcing/README.md

 As for the command layer you are basically free to build your projections the way you want.
 Just use the event stream to subscribe to events and apply them to your state objects.

-*Bluehands.EventSourcing.Funicular.Projections* package will come soon.
+*Bluehands.EventSourcing.Projections* package will come soon.
 Look at the [Talks type](https://github.com/bluehands/EventSourcing/blob/main/src/Playground/Meetup/Meetup/Projection.cs) to see an example of an in memory projection that uses an immutable state representation.
 State changes can be observed in a [reactive way](https://github.com/bluehands/EventSourcing/blob/b285feedd0a18fec91dfb8381e169229e7b1bc57/src/Playground/Meetup/Meetup/Api.cs#L34).

 ## Error handling